March 8, 2019 by writehandman.com.au

 We were at a cocktail party in Shane’s magnificent house on the water with twenty others.
 Hanging with the rich and powerful.
 Sophisticated waiters buzzed amongst us with fancy cocktails, bubbly and truly amazing food.
 Shane’s a BIG-TIME lawyer, so the event was highly lawyer-permeated.
 Lots of very clever people everywhere, but I was feeling pretty cluey because it was so stinking hot on the verandah in the mid-Summer afternoon, that everybody had to put on sunscreen, and I was the only one not wearing a suit!

 Me – “Sorry about earlier everybody.”
 I put up my hands in a vulnerable symbol of apology.
 “I’d had an argument with the wife who didn’t want me bludging a ciggie off those lads out on the verandah.
-I know, I know, cigs are moronic, but I do like the odd one when I’m on the piss.”
+I know, I know, cigs are moronic, but I am guilty of bumming the odd one when I’m on the piss.”